3D Neural Scene Representations for Visuomotor Control: Introduction

 Meanwhile, recent work in computer vision has made impressive progress in the learning of 3D-structured neural scene representations.
 These approaches allow inference of 3D structure and appearance, trained only given 2D observations, either by overfitting on a single scene~\cite{sitzmann2018deepvoxels,lombardi2019neural,mildenhall2020nerf} or by generalizing across scenes~\cite{sitzmann2019scene,tung2019learning,tung20203d}.
 Through their 3D inductive bias, the scene representations inferred by these models encode the scene contents with better accuracy and are invariant to changes in camera perspectives.
 It is desirable to push these ideas further to obtain a deeper understanding of how these methods, which directly reason over 3D, can bring in new characteristics and how they can be beneficial for dynamics modeling and complicated control tasks.

 In this work, we aim to leverage recently proposed 3D-structure-aware implicit neural scene representations for visuomotor control tasks.
 We thus propose to embed neural radiance fields~\cite{mildenhall2020nerf} in an auto-encoder framework, enabling tractable inference of the 3D-structure-aware scene state for dynamic environments.
-By additionally enforcing a time-contrastive loss on the estimated states, we ensure that the learned state representations are viewpoint-invariant.
+By additionally enforcing a time contrastive loss on the estimated states, we ensure that the learned state representations are viewpoint-invariant.
 We then train a dynamics model that predicts the evolution of the state space conditioned on the input action, enabling us to perform control in the learned state space.
-Though the representation itself is 3D-structured, the convolutional encoder is not.
+Though the representation itself is grounded in the 3D implicit field, the convolutional encoder is not.
 At test time, we overcome this limitation by performing inference-via-optimization~\cite{park2019deepsdf,sitzmann2019scene}, enabling accurate state estimation even for out-of-distribution camera poses and, therefore, control of tasks where the goal view is specified in an entirely unseen camera perspective.
-These contributions enable us to perform model-based visuomotor control of complex scenes, modeling both 3D dynamics of rigid objects and fluids.
-Through comparison with various baselines, the learned representation from our model is more precise at describing the contents of 3D scenes, which allows it to accomplish control tasks involving both rigid objects and fluids with significantly better accuracy (\fig{fig:teaser}).
+These contributions enable us to perform model-based visuomotor control of complex scenes, modeling 3D dynamics of both rigid objects and fluids.
+Through comparison with various baselines, the learned representation from our model is more precise at describing the contents of 3D scenes, which allows it to accomplish control tasks involving rigid objects and fluids with significantly better accuracy (\fig{fig:teaser}).
 Please see our supplementary video for better visualization.

-We summarize our contributions as follows: (i) We extend an autoencoding framework with a neural radiance field rendering module and time contrastive learning that allows us to learn 3D-aware scene representations for dynamics modeling and control purely from visual observations. (ii) By incorporating the auto-decoder mechanism at test time, our framework can adjust the learned representation and accomplish the control tasks with the goal specified from camera viewpoints outside the training distribution. (iii) We are the first to augment neural radiance fields using a time-invariant dynamics model, supporting future prediction and novel view synthesis across a wide range of environments with different types of objects.
+We summarize our contributions as follows: (i)~We extend an autoencoding framework with a neural radiance field rendering module and time contrastive learning that allows us to learn 3D-aware scene representations for dynamics modeling and control purely from visual observations. (ii)~By incorporating the auto-decoder mechanism at test time, our framework can adjust the learned representation and accomplish the control tasks with the goal specified from camera viewpoints outside the training distribution. (iii)~We are the first to augment neural radiance fields using a time-invariant dynamics model, supporting future prediction and novel view synthesis across a wide range of environments with different types of objects.